Skip to main content

 Why You Should Trust Us

-We wanted our list of pool cleaner robots to reflect the best the market (and current technology) has to offer, so we spent hours researching robot pool cleaners of all sorts, pouring over specs and reviews, before assessing them using our expertise garnered from years of testing robot vacuums, pool gear, and other consumer tech.
-We also tested out a few popular models in actual pools for some real-world experience.
+We wanted our list of pool cleaner robots to reflect the best the market (and current technology) has to offer, so we spent hours researching robot pool cleaners of all sorts, poring over specs and reviews, before assessing them using our expertise garnered from years of testing robot vacuums, pool gear, and other consumer tech.
+We also tested a few popular models in actual pools to gain real-world experience.

 Meet the writers